itsapi/web-design/README.md

 > By any chance can you design a logo?
 Thanks

 M:
-> Unfortunatly I'm really rubbish at logos, you could probabky do better than
+> Unfortunately I'm really rubbish at logos, you could probabky do better than
 > me yourself!
 Why don't you try posting a request?

 C: